Genetic Health Service NZ - Northern Hub

 - Genetics education for professional and lay/community groups

 Our staff consist of the following professionals:

-Clinical Geneticists/Consultants: these are doctors who are trained in medical genetics and specialise in the diagnosis of genetic disorders.
+Clinical Geneticists/Consultants: are medical doctors with specialist training in medical genetics.
+Patients are likely to see them before a diagnosis has been made.
 Below are the names of consultants working with Genetic Services, Northern Hub.